magento/knowledge-base/src/best-practices/general/adobe-commerce-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

     ```mysql
        SELECT table_schema as ‘Database’, table_name AS ‘Table’, round(((data_length + index_length) / 1024 / 1024), 2) ‘Size in MB’ FROM information_schema.TABLES ORDER BY (data_length + index_length) DESC;
      ```
-1. Run this command to covert the tables that need to be converted into Dynamic.
+1. Run this command to covert the tables that need to be converted into ``Dynamic``.
 You need to do this one by one for every table on the database that needs to be converted:
     ```mysql
        ALTER TABLE [ table name here ] ROW_FORMAT=DYNAMIC;
     ```